 6.)
 Next, customer research begins; a combination of web-based surveys and one-on-one or group interviews with customers from your key demographics.
 At this point, we will be testing any hypotheses we’ve made so far and digging deeper into any key consumer actions and behaviors.

 7.)
-The last and final task is to complete the customer journey map, this will be created by facilitating mapping sessions with actual customers.
+The last and final task is to complete the customer journey map!
+This will be created by facilitating mapping sessions with actual customers.
 You can expect to have a variety of audiences produced as a final artifact similar to the below.

 8.)
 The finished product goes well beyond any documentation or presentation we would provide along the way.
 When all is said and done, you will be equipped with core audience research, a prioritized list of immediate opportunities and improvements, as well as areas for further exploration.
 These artifacts will ultimately help support an audience-centric, research-driven approach to the customer experience.

-You can see that a proper customer journey is more complex than just writing down what a prospective customer may do or what they are looking for.
+You can see that a proper customer journey is complex.
+It’s so much more than just writing down what a prospective customer may do or what they are looking for.
 When we talk about how it’s the foundation for what you build upon, we couldn’t be more serious.
-If you’re designing a new website, or a mobile app, or looking to create a better digital road mapping strategy, an accurate and thorough customer journey map needs to be in place before any of that work begins.
+If you’re designing a new website, a mobile app, or looking to create a better digital road mapping strategy, an accurate and thorough customer journey map needs to be in place before any of that work begins.
 Our design team is all trained using the Nielsen Norman Group methodology so you know it will be done right.

 Has your organization completed a recent (within the past 3 years) consumer journey mapping exercise?
 If so, are you able to answer the below questions about your consumers?

 - What are your customer groups and what traits do they possess?

 - Can you provide a quick list of what your customers appreciate about your organization and/or what makes a loyal customer?